 It's Impossible to Tell

-Professor North Dakota Jones of Irregular Webcomic!, who goes to an "all you can eat for 150 lire" restaurant in Rome and gets 300 lire worth.
+Professor North Dakota Jones of Irregular Webcomic!, who has been known to order for two at all-you-can-eat restaurants and can go on about food for hours given the opportunity.
 You can't tell which heading he's under because he's Built with LEGO and thus appears to have exactly the same build as every other character in the "Cliffhangers!" theme.